HofstraDSC/ClassRegistrator/README.md

 ### How the Code Works
 #### Backend
 The code can be found in a folder named __routes__ under the file, __user.js__, and is intended to route information from the website to the database in order for the user to view the classes that matched their search on the database.
 In the __models__ folder, there is also a __user.js__ , assuming the classes searched for do not have prerequisites the program is meant to update the user's classes and information based on the search.
 However, the classes are not stored under the user's information if the prerequisites for the class have not been met.
+The program also serves to add and remove courses from the user.

 #### Frontend
    The website should display the classes that result after you input your search.
 The filter function should take your search, connect to the backend, and access the data from the database that match your search.
 The code can be found in the folder, __views__,in the __course_list.handlebars__ file.